-The business sphere is undergoing a massive digital transformation that has seen IT networks become more complex and sophisticated.
+As the business sphere undergoes a massive digital transformation, IT networks have become more complex and sophisticated.
 Organizations are quickly learning that in today’s increasingly digital world, a reactive approach is not enough to effectively manage cyber risk.

 Security analytics tools provide external threat intelligence and the additional context needed to identify correlations between alerts and events or changes.
 With the ability to combine massive amounts of data into one place, security analytics tools can operate in near real-time, allowing for quick detection.